Flexible flight training

 Do I need to do a Class 1 Medical before the CPL?

 As you may realise, you need a Class 2 medical for PPL flying and a Class 1 for the CPL.
-The danger of getting a (cheaper) class 2 for training them the Class 1 just before your CPL course is if you pass the Class 2 but fail the Class 1.
+The danger of getting a cheaper class 2 for training than the Class 1 just before your CPL course is that you may pass the Class 2, but fail the Class 1.
 This is uncommon but would be a disaster.
 Therefore, we always recommend that you get a Class 1 before committing to the time and expense of commercial training.
-If it lapses during your training, it will revert to a class 2 automatically and then you could renew just before your CPL course.
+If it lapses during your training, it will revert to a Class 2 automatically and then you could renew just before your CPL course.

-Can I defer selection to just before the APS-MCC?
+Can I defer assessment to just before the APS MCC?

-Yes, you can join the programme at any stage up to the APS-MCC.
-However, to benefit from the programme mentoring, you must pass selection first.
+Yes, you can join the programme at any stage up to the APS MCC.
+However, to benefit from the programme mentoring, you must pass assessment first.

 How much is Wings Alliance membership?

 You need to be a student member of Wings Alliance while training on our flight training programmes.
-Membership covers things like the general overheads, the cost of training advice, mentoring, etc. There is a joining fee of £375 then monthly membership of £35/month, payable annually in April (pro rata for part years).
+Membership covers things like the general overheads, the cost of training advice and mentoring .
+There is a joining fee of £395 then monthly membership of £38.50/month, payable annually in April (pro rata for part years).